The trend is your friend.

 - The same survey identified CPE (cost-per-engagement) and CPC (cost-per-click) as the two most preferred pricing models.

 Are you game to give it a go?
 The payoff for a well planned and strategic influencer marketing campaign can far exceed your wildest expectations.
-Expect this tactic to continue to grow in 2018.
+Expect this tactic to continue to grow.

 4. Facebook Continues to Set the Pace